What Is Depression?

 Symptoms and side effects of depression can be different for each person, but for many, a depressive disorder changes their daily functioning, and typically for more than two weeks.

 - Changes in appetite

 - Hopelessness or guilty thoughts

 - Changes in movement (less activity or agitation)

-How is Depression Treated?
+How Is Depression Treated?

-At Pasadena Villa, we treat issues with Depression with the most advanced and effective methods available, always making sure the resident’s needs are the number one priority.
+The most common treatments for depression are medication and psychotherapy.
+At Pasadena Villa, we treat individuals with depression with the most advanced evidence-based methods available, always ensuring the client’s needs are the number one priority.